ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

 * Links to a technology report, an inventory report, and an analysis report
 * Tabs for issues to fix, which can be automated, assisted, or self-directed fixes, and additional information.

-The target JDK is required when you run automated fixes and when you build the application after the Java version target changes are made.
-Make sure that the target JDK is configured for your IDE.
+The target Java developer kit is required when you run automated fixes and when you build the application after the Java version target changes are made.
+Make sure that the target Java developer kit is configured for your IDE.
-* The Eclipse IDE extension automatically tries to find the correct JDK that matches the Java version target from the set of all configured JDKs in the IDE.
+* The Eclipse IDE extension automatically tries to find the correct Java developer kit that matches the Java version target from the set of all configured Java developer kits in the IDE.
-* In the Visual Studio Code IDE, you must manually change the JDK configuration.
+* In the Visual Studio Code IDE, you must manually change the Java developer kit configuration.

 ### Completing automated fixes